SandyRodger/RB185-RB189/presentation_prep.md

 ## Questions:

-- How long should the presentation actually be?
-- Am I using powerpoint?
-(Where did I see that?)
-Or just screen sharing from VSCode?
-I can't see it anywhere - it must be just screen sharing.
 - Where is 'port 4567' coming from?
+  - It's the standard Sinatra port.
+You can specify others, but if you don't this will be the one used.

 ## To Do:

-- Draw a flow chart of RackUp apps
+- Draw a flow-chart of RackUp apps
+- Go through 'to research' topics and find links for all the relevant sections.
+  - First look through your own notes.

 ## My breakdown of the assessment:

 18 minutes : Me giving the assessor a walk through on my gym app via zoom, with a 3 slides minimum PowerPoint presentation!
-20 minutes : The assessor asking me to explain concepts covered in the curriculum as they appear in my app.
+15 minutes : The assessor asking me to explain concepts covered in the curriculum as they appear in my app.